pingcap/docs/how-to/troubleshoot/diagnose-map.md

     - The `driver: bad connection` error indicates that an anomaly has occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart and so on), and that the data of the current request has not yet been sent to TiDB.

-        - For versions earlier than 1.0.0 GA, stop the task by running `stop-task` and then restart the task by running `start-task`.
+        - For versions earlier than DM 1.0.0 GA, stop the task by running `stop-task` and then restart the task by running `start-task`.
-        - For 1.0.0 GA or later versions, an automatic retry mechanism for this type of error is added.
+        - For DM 1.0.0 GA or later versions, an automatic retry mechanism for this type of error is added.
 See [#265](https://github.com/pingcap/dm/pull/265).

 - 6.2.4 A replication task is interrupted with the `invalid connection` error.